 Non-profit organizations nominated must have a strong presence in and serve the residents of Franklin County.
-Completed forms must be submitted one (1) week prior to a quarterly meeting.
+Completed forms must be submitted by the announced deadline posted on our website and sent to members via email.
 This gives the Steering Committee time to ensure the charity meets the eligibility requirements.

-Any charity or non-profit must be a registered 501(c)3 and willing to provide tax receipts to all members who donate.
-Along with the nomination form, please submit the 501(c)3 Letter of Determination for the charity being nominated via email firstname.lastname@example.org or mail to 100 Women Who Care Franklin County, c/o Karyn Rocheleau, 21 Summit Place, St. Albans, VT 05478.
-Those nominated must agree in advance of the meeting to send tax receipts directly to each of the donating members.
-While non-501(c)3 organizations are still eligible for consideration, contributions to non-501(c)3 groups are not tax deductible, so members must be aware of this status prior to voting.
+Any charity or non-profit must be a registered 501(c)(3) and willing to provide tax receipts to all members who donate.
+Along with the nomination form, please submit the 501(c)(3) Letter of Determination for the charity being nominated via email to email@example.com or mail to 100 Women Who Care Franklin County, c/o Karyn Rocheleau, 21 Summit Place, St. Albans, VT 05478.
 No political, religious, international or national organization may be nominated.
 National or international organizations with a local chapter may be nominated; however, the funds must be used only for a project that serves the Franklin County area.

 100 Women Who Care Franklin County is an open and affirming organization, and does not discriminate.
 All are welcome regardless of race, color, ethnic or national origin, marital status, sexual orientation, disabilities, age or gender identification.
 It is our expectation that any 501(c)(3) organization proposed as a recipient also adheres to these values.

-At the quarterly meeting, the names of the nominated organizations are presented in individually sealed envelopes, and three are drawn at random.
-The individual who nominated the organization will have up to five (5) minutes (please, no PowerPoint presentations or videos)to speak about the organization and an additional five (5) minutes for questions and answers (Q&A) from the members.
+At the quarterly meeting, the names of three nominated organizations are presented to the members in attendance.
+The Chapter Member who nominated the organization will have five (5) minutes (please, no PowerPoint presentations or videos)to speak about the organization and an additional five (5) minutes for questions and answers (Q&A) from the members.
 See Presentation Guidelines for more information.
 The member who nominates the non-profit should plan to be present at the meeting.
 Please do not submit a nomination if you know you are unable to attend the next quarterly meeting.
 If you have nominated a charity and there are extenuating circumstances that prevent you from attending the meeting, please contact a member of the Steering Committee as soon as possible to work out other arrangements.
 There should only be one main speaker and they will be asked to stand in front of the room so that all members can hear the presentation.
-A representative from the nominated charity may respond to a question during the Q&A if the main speaker is unable to answer the question.
+If the main speaker is unable to answer a question during the Q&A period, then a representative from the nominated charity may respond.

-At the following meeting, the charity that received the funds from the previous meeting will be asked to tell the group how their donations were used within the organization.
+At the following meeting, the charity that received the funds from the previous meeting will be asked to give a ten minute presentation on how the donations were used within the organization.
 For your tax purposes, all checks must be made out to the chosen organization.

 Note: 100 Women Who Care-Franklin County Chapter reserves the right to amend these eligibility criteria when appropriate, without consultation with the nominated charities.